-The California Geological Survey does not identify any previous instances of liquefaction within City limits.
-Areas near the City, in Santa Monica and Marina Del Ray have experienced past liquefaction events related to earthquakes.
+The California Geological Survey does not identify any previous instances of liquefaction within the planning area.
+Communities near the planning area, in Santa Monica and Marina Del Ray have experienced past liquefaction events related to earthquakes.
 On a regional scale, liquefaction has caused damage in past earthquakes in Los Angeles County, including the 1971 San Fernando earthquake and the 1994 Northridge earthquake.